marknormanread/cocorosim/README.md

 I've included the original code base also.

 Please see the 'CoCoRoSim_documentation.doc' file for documentation on how to use CoCoRoSim.
-You are welcome to ask questions of me about this, but please understand it has been 8 years (at time of writing) since I was involved in this project - my ability to provide support is very limited.

 ## References